chlubba/PyPNS/README.md

 Using pip or easy install

-	pip install PNPy
+	pip install PyPNS

-	easy_install PNPy
+	easy_install PyPNS

 From source:

-    tar -xzf PNPy-x.x.tar.gz
+    tar -xzf PyPNS-x.x.tar.gz
-    cd PNPy-x.x
+    cd PyPNS-x.x
     python setup.py install

 # Usage

-To run PNPy properly, several NEURON extensions need to be compiled for the myelinated axon model.
-Those are located in the `mods`-directory of PNPy.
+To run PyPNS properly, several NEURON extensions need to be compiled for the myelinated axon model.
+Those are located in the `mods`-directory of PyPNS.
 Download this directory and run

 	nrnivmodl